JeanBaptisteWATENBERG/ntreact-dataresource-test/README.md

 ## Limitation

  - JSON depth of 1 - nested objects will make the component rendering fail
- - Very slow rendering - seems unusable
+ - Very slow rendering in dev - need to check why, prod is very fast